oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Automatically Connect to Suggested Open Hotspots | Disabled | To align with the ACSC Windows hardening guidance.
 Prohibit installation and configuration of Network Bridge | Enabled | To align with the ACSC Windows hardening guidance.
 Single Sign On 802.1x | Enabled | To align with the ACSC Windows hardening guidance.
-Wireless Profile Configuration | Configured | Will be configured depending on the Agency requirements.
+Wireless Profile Configuration | Configured | Will be configured depending on the organisation requirements.

 ### Delivery optimisation